Letter spacing: Changing kerning perception

 Even with no kerning control, a visually pleasing result can be achieved with some control of the space between letters.

 With CSS1, a standard of 1996, the letter-spacing property (illustrated) offers some control for "kerning perception", as kerning can be simulated with non-uniform spacing between letters.
 The CSS3 standard includes the font-kerning property.
 In the meantime, web designers used the workaround of letter-spacing, mainly to enhance spaced texts of titles and banners.

 Legibility

 Adjusting the letter spacing of a given text has been shown to affect reading speed and accuracy.
 A wide body of research suggests that text with wider letter spacing, as well as wider line and word spacing, leads to increased reading comprehension among both dyslexic and non-dyslexic children.
-Contrarily, tighter spacing is thought to decrease comprehension, and is accompanied by crowding and a perception of smallness.
+Contrarily, tighter spacing is thought to decrease comprehension among such population subgroups, and is accompanied by crowding and a perception of smallness.

 Letter spacing adjustments are frequently employed in news design.
 Due to deadlines, news editors do not usually have time to rewrite paragraphs that end in split words or create widows or orphans.

 Discussing Comic Sans, some researchers, including Sue Walker, Jenny Thomson, and John Stein, posit that the typeface's wide spacing, rather than the shape of its characters, is the reason for its success among dyslexics.